huaweicloud/terraform-provider-huaweicloud/docs/resources/dms_rocketmq_instance.md

 * `broker_num` - (Optional, Int, ForceNew) Specifies the broker numbers.
 Defaults to 1.
   Changing this parameter will create a new resource.

+* `enterprise_project_id` - (Optional, String, ForceNew) Specifies the enterprise project id of the instance.
+  Changing this parameter will create a new resource.

 * `enable_acl` - (Optional, Bool) Specifies whether access control is enabled.

 ## Attributes Reference